WachterJud/qaul.net/README.md

 ## Overview

-Most traditional networking infrastructure (both the transmission layer, as well as applications) operate in a centralised way.
-Clients connect to servers, and devices to towers.
-This makes the infrastructure vulnerable to attacks.
-Natural disasters or opressive governments can easily shut down communication for millions of people, potentially putting them at risk, and slowing down or disrupting any organisation or activist movement.

 qaul.net aims to solve this issue by creating decentralised circuits between devices directly.
-These direct device-to-device connections can be imperfect and unstable.  qaul.net's routing approach takes these issues into account by caching undelivered messages, and carrying them towards their destination until the receipient comes back online.
+These direct device-to-device connections can be imperfect and unstable.  qaul.net's routing approach takes these issues into account by caching undelivered messages, and carrying them towards their destination until the recepient comes back online.

 Routing in a qaul.net network is done via a user's ed25519 public keys, creating a 32 byte large address space.
 Connecting devices together happens